 About the work

-Such a reality both drives and emerges from our informational age, an era in which everything is potentially reduced to a soup of undifferentiated slop, apparently leaving us untethered, prone to paranoia and resistant to reason; but it also brings experimentation with form, allowing us to address systems and modalities that want overturning and/or reconfiguring.
+As we live through a linguistic/techno/scientific revolution, we fear all, including ourselves, will be reduced to a soup of undifferentiated slop.
+This fear seems to leave us feeling untethered, prone to paranoia and at times, apparently resistant to reason.
+But also brings experimentation with form, allowing us to address systems and modalities that need overturning and/or reconfiguring.
 Straight dichotomies that many took for granted no longer look so certain, despite voices insisting on the opposite.
-In a universe underpinned by digital ‘scribing’ systems, ancient absence and presence are usurped by pattern and pedesis (a term employed by Thomas Nail to describe material movement that isn’t utterly unconstrained, although from our point of view, can seem erratic and chaotic).
-As such, my work addresses the potentials and risks of these shifts, but it is neither practice nor theory-led, which remains in the realm of ‘either/or’ logic.
-Kirby’s evolved concept of always/already feels more helpful, hopeful and forgiving.
-The inquiries on these pages are examples of ongoing, entangled, embodied discovery that come about via my obsessions with the feminine and contemporary media’s influence, constitution or destruction of our world (often simultaneously).
-I aim to celebrate and exploit the dissolution of entrenched binaries and dualisms within a symbolic realm that feels dangerously unstable and/or wonderfully fluid, depending on your point of view and tolerance for opposing tensions and/or acceptance of ‘superposition’ (a term borrowed from quantum mechanics by François Laurelle and subsequently Katarina Kolozova to describe the way opposing forces can exist together while transforming each other, i.e. deeply entangled).
-However, I also acknowledge and worry about resulting instability and loss of collective ground, even though much of that ground can seem redundant, if not antediluvian.
+In a universe underpinned by digital ‘scribing’ systems, ancient absence and presence are usurped by pattern, coherence <-> decoherence, and movement.
+As such, my work addresses the potentials and risks of these shifts.
+It is neither practice nor theory-led, which remains in the realm of ‘either/or’ logic that has long seemed sensible and fair to many, but which I reject.
+The inquiries on these pages are examples of ongoing, entangled, embodied discovery that come about through my obsessions with the feminine and contemporary media’s influence, constitution or destruction (often simultaneous) of our world.
+I aim to celebrate and exploit the dissolution of entrenched binaries and dualisms within a symbolic realm that feels dangerously unstable and/or wonderfully fluid, depending on your point of view and tolerance for opposing tensions and/or acceptance of ‘superposition’ *.
+However, I also acknowledge and worry about resulting instability and loss of collective ground, even though much of that ground can seem redundant, if not antediluvian to some of us.
 As I work through paradoxes and philosophical conundrums, I do my utmost to avoid negative nostalgia, nihilism and sanctimony, holding on to empathy for all I’m worth.
 (Of course, I frequently fail.
-Nevertheless, empathy and a commitment to pluralism, underpinned by Martin Buber’s concepts of dialogue and listening, sit at the core of my project.
+Nevertheless, empathy and a commitment to pluralism, underpinned by dialogue and listening, sit at the core of my project.
 Listening sometimes entails hearing, not to what is voiced, but to what isn’t.)

 Influenced by Maya Deren’s call to discover a new language for film in the 1930s and 40s, in the 21st century, I embrace an expanded definition of 'the image', encompassing optical, sonic, and haptic elements (Nail, 2019).
 I categorically reject accepted media hierarchies.
 Poetry can be made with anything, even shit.
 So far, I’ve avoided literal shit but will mix various materials – from tinfoil, film, and textiles to AI-generated content and organic matter – while rejecting received wisdom about the value of this or that medium over another.
 This results in projects that aim to traipse across and through boundaries, manifesting simultaneously in print, online, or installation, with image, text and performance.
 Nevertheless, I heed Hannah Arendt’s warning in Truth and Politics; beware of images made in the mechanised (and now automated) world, however they come into being.